-Our cash flows used in investing activities was \$683.5 million in 2020, compared to \$657.0 million in 2019.
-Our investing cash flows are typically impacted by various factors including our capital expenditures, including the acquisition aircraft and spare engines; deposit payments and receipts on new aircraft; purchase and sales of marketable securities; proceeds from the sale of assets; and timing of cash payments and cash receipts attributed to our various long-term asset and long-term liability accounts.
+Our cash flows used in investing activities was \$698.5 million in 2021, compared to \$683.5 million in 2020.
+Our investing cash flows are typically impacted by various factors including our capital expenditures, such as the acquisition of aircraft and spare engines; deposit payments and refunds of previously made deposits on new aircraft; purchase and sales of marketable securities; proceeds from the sale of assets; and timing of cash payments and cash receipts attributed to our various long-term asset and long-term liability accounts.